neural99/neural99.github.io/README.md

 ![image](bild.jpg)

 Data scientist with a background in theoretical mathematics with connections to quantum physics.
 Pasionate about learning and teaching.
-I thrive in a fast pace environment and I am constantly learning about new techniques.
+I thrive in a fast-paced environment where I am constantly learning about new techniques.